NoumenaDigital/npl-integrations/README.md

 ![img.png](docs/img.png)

-If the line is not present, follow the steps below to add it:
+If the line is not present, follow the steps below to add it by running `echo "127.0.0.1 keycloak" | sudo tee -a /etc/hosts` in the terminal.

-1. Use the `sudo vim /etc/hosts` command to open the file in a text editor.
-Enter your password when prompted for this admin command.
-2. Navigate to the end of the file, press `i` to enter insert mode and add the line `127.0.0.1 keycloak`.
-3. Save by pressing `Esc`, then type `:wq` and press `Enter`.

 ### Build & run